 Public fishing is offered as a recreational fee-based program mid-April through mid-October on Tuesdays, Saturdays and Sundays only.
-The 2016 fishing season opened on Saturday, April 16, 2016 and closes October 9, 2016.
-The funds generated will be used to improve and maintain facilities associated with fishing and other Refuge programs.
+The 2016 fishing season CLOSED on October 9, 2016.
+The funds generated are used to improve and maintain facilities associated with fishing and other Refuge programs.
 Fishing regulations and lake locations can be found in our Fishing Permit.
 Permits can also be found at the kiosk next to the fee collection box in the parking lot at the Contact Station.

 Rocky Mountain Arsenal National Wildlife Refuge Fishing Regulations (50 CFR 32.25)

 Sport Fishing.
 We allow fishing at designated times and on designated areas of the refuge in accordance with State regulations subject to the following conditions:

 1. We require a valid State fishing license and valid refuge fishing permit for all anglers age 16 and older.
 You must obtain and display a daily refuge fishing badge while fishing.